Kanban workflow: how to build a Kanban board in 5 easy steps

 Step 2: Model your approach

 - Check your current process: who are the stakeholders, identify the roles and responsibilities of each person.
+Team use WIP limits to complete the tasks they have started to prevent traffic jams of the processes.

 - Then, add the applicants and list their inquiries in detail (e.g. estimates, specifications, etc.).